Artist / Illustrator

 I was raised in the arctic tundra (and cultural wasteland) of small town, Iowa.

-An only child, I was naturally introspective, and spent many frigid winter hours in quiet contemplation.
+An only child, and naturally introspective, I spent many frigid winter hours in quiet contemplation.
 With chiclets chattering and ice-glazed piggies crying, I’d warm at my grandparents’ kitchen table, watching Chuck Jones, Tex Avery and Max Fleischer cartoons.
-I’d watch black and white Viet Nam conflict footage and be fascinated by the exotic flora, architecture and people depicted.
+I’d watch black and white Viet Nam conflict footage, fascinated by exotic flora, architecture and people.

 I’d draw.
 I’d paint.
 Play with plastic models.
 And airplane glue.